Configuring Backup Quotas for Exchange Mailboxes

 - Increase the quota for the subclient.

-- Enable End-User Delete so that users can remove backed up messages by browsing and deleting them.
-For more information, see Exchange Mailbox End-User Delete.
+- Enable End-User Erase so that users can remove backed up messages by browsing and erasing them.
+For more information, see Exchange Mailbox End-User Erase.